 MAC Aspen/Cascade Room, 1375 W. Plum Creek Parkway

-Ridgeline Wranglers is a group of volunteers who help maintain and improve Stewart Trail at Ridgeline Open Space and Philip S Miller Park Open Space.
-The group has approximately 30 active members with three trained crew leaders.
-The crew leaders have completed background checks, so they are cleared through the Town to work with children.
+Ridgeline Wranglers is a group of volunteers who help maintain and improve Ridgeline Open Space and Philip S Miller Park Open Space.
+The group has approximately 50 active members, with six trained crew leaders.
+The crew leaders have completed background checks, so they are cleared through the Town to work with youth.
 Town staff members lead maintenance outings.

 Work on the trail includes:

 The group meets one Saturday a month at the Ridgeline Open Space trailhead off of Coachline Road, with additional maintenance outings scheduled as needed.
 Occasional events are held at Philip S Miller Park trails.

-Ridgeline Wranglers receive POST Partners T-shirts and / or water bottles as well as an end-of-season party, with raffle prizes and food.
+Volunteers receive a POST Partners T-shirt, water bottle or hat, as well as an end-of-season party with raffle prizes and food.
 Participants interested in becoming crew leaders will receive free training.
 Email us with any questions.

 Started in 2010, the Rhyolite Dirt Crew helps maintain and improve the bike park at Rhyolite Regional Park.
 Additional information can be found on the Facebook group for the Dirt Crew.

-In 2012, improvements were made to the bike park berms and jump line with machine work by Progressive Trail Designs and follow-up hand work by the Rhyolite Dirt Crew.
-A new mulch practice jump was also added at the base, along with a return.
-In addition, a new two-mile permanent cyclocross course was established in fall 2012 and is now open for weekly practice.
+In 2012, improvements were made to the bike park berms and jump line, with machine work by Progressive Trail Designs and follow-up hand work by the Dirt Crew.
+A mulch practice jump was also added at the base, along with a return.
+In addition, a 2-mile permanent cyclocross course was established in fall 2012.

 In May 2013, a new session zone with a beginner, intermediate and advanced line was constructed by Progressive Trail Design and the Dirt Crew.
 In 2018, a picnic area was added, and the session jumps were reworked to give the course new life.